Orb-H/SVGtoPlot/README.md

 # SVGtoPlot
-#### Make SVG with paths only to a parametric function with Fourier Transformation.
+#### Make paths-only-SVG to a parametric function with Fourier Transformation.

 Development will be very slow 🤔🤔
 <hr/>